 Academic Program Development

 The University will expand its course delivery options for students to ensure they receive the top-rate education they expect from UWF while maintaining health and safety protocols.
-Students will be notified of course delivery changes via email by July 1, 2020.
+Students were notified of course delivery changes via email on July 1, 2020.